english-blog/english-blog.github.io/_posts/2013-09-04-my-experience-with-dhyanalinga.md

 ![Sarva Tharma Sthamba]({{site.img-path}}/dhyanalinga-sarva-dharma-sthamba.jpg)

 We saw *Sarva Dharma Sthamba*, just before the entrance, signifying singularity or union of all religions.
 This stone has inscriptions of symbols of Hinduism, Islam, Christianity, Jainism, Taoism, Zoroastrianism, Judaism, Buddhism, and Shinto welcoming people from all religious beliefs.
-I am not sure how many people actually notice this Sthamba.
+I am not sure how many people notice this Sthamba.
 I did not see a single person looking or checking this out.
 Maybe this should be placed in a more strategic place or should be made more attractive - to convey the message.

 ### Dhyanalinga